JJH: How it rolls in the boys’ club (excerpt)

 “Well, apart from the scholarship, I needed spending money.
 Didn’t earn much, but it kept me in shape.”

-Yes, indeed.
-“I will need you to work closely with our new vice principal to ensure that our counseling tasks are completed.”
+Well enough to keep Herold preoccupied.
+“I will need you to work closely with our new vice principal to complete counseling tasks.”

 “Look forward to it.
 When can I meet him?”

-“He’ll be coming on board next week after he’s done vacationing in the Maldives.”
+“He’ll be coming on board next week after vacationing in the Maldives.”

 “Very good.
 I’ll show you to your office.”
-They walked into the hallway, past Duncan Clark’s old office, to Penny’s new one.
+They walked into the hallway, past Duncan Clark’s old office, and into Penny’s new one.
 He opened the door, and she stepped inside.

 “Incidentally, what sport did you get a scholarship in?”